18F/handbook/pages/general-information-and-resources/washington-dc.md

 18th Street about four blocks to F Street.
 The main entrance to GSA is located at the middle of the building on F Street, between 18th and 19th Street.

+If this is your first time visiting D.C., you can create a SmarTrip card ahead of time on your phone.
+See the [WMATA website] (https://wmata.com/fares/mobilepay/) for details.
+Or, get a physical SmarTrip card from any Metro station.

 ### Parking

 There are two parking garages near GSA on 18th Street, one on the right and one